 The global crisis has delayed and canceled many popular sporting tournaments, including many LAN gaming events.
 Still, many tournament organizations were clever enough to host online tournaments, which caught plenty of traction.

-7. Esports mainly attracts younger audiences (62% of US esports viewers are between 18 and 34 years old).
+7. Esports attract younger audiences (62% of US esports viewers are between 18 and 34), according to the Twitch stats.

 Millennials make up most of the esports fanbase, which is a fun fact for those interested in esports audience demographics.

 These generations seem to be less into traditional sports, and esports are there to fill the gap.
 It’s also important to note that these audiences, for the better part (58% of them) are also receptive to esports branding.

 8. The median age of an esports viewer in the US is 28.